rodoch/Schematic/README.md

 - Better exception handling and error reporting.
 - Unit and integration tests for the various packages.
 - Move towards a more event-driven architecture.
 Right now, for example, when you create a new user this calls a *Create* action on the user controller which, if successful, then calls a *EmailSender* service that sends the new user an invitation e-mail.
 It would be better for extensibility purposes if the *Create* action simply raised an event on completion that other services, such as a the e-mail service, could then hook into.
-- Add additional editors: right now, Schematic comes with support for the [Quill](https://quilljs.com/) rich-text editor.
+- Additional editors: right now, Schematic comes with support for the [Quill](https://quilljs.com/) rich-text editor.
 It is proposed to add support for the [SimpleMDE](https://simplemde.com/) Markdown editor and [Xonomy](http://www.lexiconista.com/xonomy/) XML editor.
 - Test with Entity Framework and generic repositories.
 To date, all implementations have used handwritten SQL queries and this use case remains untried.